Self-Hosting Next.js on Ubuntu VM with GitHub Actions for Automatic Deployments

 sudo nano /etc/nginx/sites-available/nextjs-todo

 Add the following configuration to the file.
+Last two configuration is there to enable streaming.

 /etc/nginx/sites-available/nextjs-todo